-- To report violence, negligence or abuse of any kind and get help, call 112
+Remember that violence against you is never your fault.
+To report violence, negligence or abuse of any kind and get help, call 112.

 The Women’s Shelter - a safe place for women

-Women and their children, who are experiencing domestic violence do have a safe place to go, The Women´s Shelter.
-It´s also for women who are victims of rape and/or human trafficking.
+Women and their children, who are experiencing domestic violence have a safe place to go, The Women’s Shelter.
+It is also intended for women who are victims of rape and/or human trafficking.

-At the shelter, women are offered the help of consultants, they get a roof over their head, advice, support and useful information.
+At the shelter, women are offered the help of consultants.
+They get a place to stay as well as advice, support, and useful information.

 According to Icelandic Child Protection Law, everyone has a duty to report, to the police or child welfare committees, if there is suspicion of violence against a child, if it´s being harrassed or living under unacceptable conditions.